natheril/TechnicalTestXBIM/README.md

 # TechnicalTestXBIM

-The structure of the code is straight-forward, and it contains two Controllers:
+The structure of the code is straight-forward:

   1).
 WebApiController - this controls incoming GET requests and responds with the information requested in the for of a JSON output
     a).
 GET ../webapi/getinstances - this will return information of three types of elements (doors, windows and walls) along with the number of instances within the model